easybuilders/easybuild/docs/Extended_dry_run.rst

 Any shell commands that are executed via the ``run_cmd`` and ``run_cmd_qa`` functions that are provided by the EasyBuild framework via the ``easybuild.tools.run`` are *not* executed, only reported.

-This typically includes the configure/build/install commands.
+This typically includes the commands that are defined in the easyblockto be run as a part of the configure/build/install steps.

 For example::